Co-sleeping with your baby

 Co-sleeping with your baby.

-Some parents choose to co-sleep with their babies.
-This means that their baby shares the same adult bed as them for most of the night.
+Some parents choose to bed share with their babies.
+This means that their baby shares the same bed with an adult for most of the night, and not just to be comforted or fed.
+Some parents also choose to sleep with their baby in other places.

 The safest place for your baby to sleep for the first six months is in a cot or Moses basket in the same room as you.
 This applies for day and night time sleeps.